NZT48/seeding/README.md

 ### A big collective or several small collectives

-While designing the collective, the first question we faced is whether we should have one single big collective -- one that covers all Polkadot ecocsystem ("The Polkadot Ecosystem Collective") -- or several small collectives, each focusing on a concrete and specific field in Polkadot.
+While designing the collective, the first question we faced is whether we should have one single big collective -- one that covers all Polkadot ecosystem ("The Polkadot Ecosystem Collective") -- or several small collectives, each focusing on a concrete and specific field in Polkadot.